 Work session on July 22, 2014, Pamela Sánchez, AOC, Dr. Sims, Prof. Creel, Crystal Garrison, Dr. Bird, Ida Bradley, Blanche Charles, Frank Morgan.

-It is expected that this effort will build upon the existing technologies and expertise in interpreter training of New Mexico Center for Language Access, this project will be driven by Core Design Teams comprised of tribal members with expertise in native languages, law, and education.
-They will identify and address critical issues and work with NMCLA to develop curricula and standards that maintain the integrity of the court interpreter’s role, while respecting and reflecting unique cultural and linguistic factors.
-This culturally specific perspective will drive the qualification standards that prospective bicultural Interpreters must attain.
+This effort builds upon the existing technologies and expertise in interpreter training of New Mexico Center for Language Access.
+The project was driven by Core Design Teams comprised of tribal members with expertise in native languages, law, and education.
+They identified and addressed critical issues and work with NMCLA to develop curricula and standards that maintain the integrity of the court interpreter’s role, while respecting and reflecting unique cultural and linguistic factors.
+This culturally specific perspective drives the qualification standards that prospective bicultural Interpreters must attain.

-For purposes of archiving, providing a foundation for evaluation, and fostering replication in other states, the experiences, processes and outcomes of the activities of the Core Design Teams and work groups will be captured through videotaping of selected meetings and activities and interviews with key participants at progressive intervals.
-This documentation and related analysis will provide a model, which will be shared with other states and Tribes through the New Mexico Center for Language Access, an NMAOC program, extending the project’s work beyond the scope of the grant, providing inspiration and materials to others, and preserving the investment of time and other resources.
+For purposes of archiving, providing a foundation for evaluation, and fostering replication in other states, the experiences, processes and outcomes of the activities of the Core Design Teams and work groups were captured through videotaping of selected meetings and activities and interviews with key participants at progressive intervals.
+This documentation and related analysis provides a model, which is shared with other states and Tribes through the New Mexico Center for Language Access, an NMAOC program, extending the project’s work beyond the scope of the grant, providing inspiration and materials to others, and preserving the investment of time and other resources.

 Work session on July 22, 2014, Ida Bradley, Blanche Charles, Frank Morgan.